Lie Neurons: Adjoint-Equivariant Neural Networks for Semisimple Lie Algebras: Methodology

 \subsection{Nonlinear Layers}

 Nonlinear layers enable the neural network to approximate complicated functions.
 We propose two designs for the equivariant nonlinear layers, \texttt{LN-ReLU} and \texttt{LN-Bracket}.

-\subsubsection{LN-ReLU: Nonlinearity based on the Killing form}
+\subsubsection{LN-ReLU: Nonlinearity Based on the Killing Form}

 We can use an invariant function to construct an equivariant nonlinear layer.
-The VN leverages the inner product in a standard vector space, which is invariant to $SO(3)$, to design a vector ReLU nonlinear layer.
+The VN leverages the inner product in a standard vector space, which is invariant to $\mathrm{SO(3)}$, to design a vector ReLU nonlinear layer.
+The idea is to "project" the negative part of a vector back to the zero plane, similar to how a 1-D ReLU rectifies the negative values.
 We generalize this idea by replacing the inner product with the negative of the Killing form.
-As described in \Secref{sec:preliminaries}, the negative Killing form falls back to the inner product for compact semisimple Lie groups, and it is invariant to the group adjoint action.
+As described in \cref{sec:preliminaries}, the negative Killing form falls back to the inner product for compact semisimple Lie groups, and it is invariant to the group adjoint action.

 For an input $\mathbf{x} \in \mathbb{R}^{K \times C}$, a Killing form $B(\cdot,\cdot)$, and a learnable weight $U \in \mathbb{R}^{C \times C}$, the nonlinear layer $f_{\text{LN-ReLU}}$ is defined as: